 - Is the Korean distributor solvent?
 Does he/she have an office and staff?
 Too many distributors in Korea are nothing more than a man with a briefcase and a mobile phone.
 A successful distributor, normally, has an office with staff.

 - How long has the distributor been in business?
-Sometimes you can find distributors with, only, a few years experience with access that you may need, however, this is the exception and far from the rule.
+Sometimes you can find distributors with, only, a few years of experience with access that you may need, however, this is the exception and far from the rule.
 This exception is, normally, in products that may be new to Korea.

 - Does the Korean distributor have a capable sales force?
 Don’t just talk with the company’s CEO – talk to the day-to-day sales staff.